psmd-iberutaru/Lezargus/docs/source/technical/contributing.rst

 a full tutorial on Git(Hub) itself is a little beyond this guide.

 .. note::
-    If you are a staff member of IRTF or similarly related, by convention, we will/must give you write access to the main Lezargus repository.
+    If you are a developer staff member with IRTF or similarly related, by convention, we will/must give you write access to the main Lezargus repository.
 Please contact the main developers for such permission.

 There are many ways to clone a repository, but the easiest way is via HTTPS: